Updated January 11, 2022

-All KU Libraries locations across campus are open to the public for the fall 2021 semester.
-A detailed schedule of hours for each location is available online.
+All KU Libraries locations across campus are open to the public.
+Please see Locations and Hours for detailed schedule of open hours.

 We welcome you safely.